Financial Advisor: Roles, Fees, and Decision-Making

 Step 2: Understand the advisor’s focus and services

-Before committing, take time to understand what the money advisor actually offers.
+Before committing, take time to understand what the financial advisor actually offers.
 Some financial advisors focus mainly on wealth management and investments, while others put more emphasis on financial planning and education.
 Neither approach is better than the other, but it’s important that their focus matches what you need right now.

 Step 3: Ask how the relationship will work